-In the modern workplace, purpose drives talent, impacting both individual and team performance.
-Without purpose, skilled employees will eventually develop an escape plan.
-Therefore, if performance is measured to determine overall success, a sense of purpose must be cultivated across the company.
+In the modern workplace, purpose drives talent, which impacts individual and team performance.
+If managers don’t lead with purpose, skilled employees eventually develop their escape plan.
+Therefore, if performance determines success, a sense of purpose must be cultivated across the company.

-How are successful organizations leading their workforce to find such meaning in their professional roles?
+How do successful organizations lead with purpose to help employees find meaning in their professional roles?
 Well, there are many reasons why people work, and although money, status, and prestige are motivating factors, they don’t provide the long-term satisfaction of having a purpose.
-And according to new research, rather than try to force purposeful work arrangement, thriving companies focus on uncovering unique factors that inspire people to do their job well.
+And according to new research, rather than try to force purposeful work arrangements, thriving companies focus on uncovering unique factors that inspire people to do their job well.

 “As the economy evolves, purpose and recruiting purpose-oriented talent will be a competitive differentiator.
-Companies of all sizes and industries are realizing the power of inspiring employees with a strong social mission, and creating an environment that fosters purpose.”
+Companies of all sizes and industries realize the power of inspiring employees with a strong social mission and creating an environment that fosters purpose.”

-Similar to emphasizing the importance of health and wellness, companies that lead with their mission must be willing to “practice what they preach.”
+Companies that lead with a purpose must be willing to “practice what they preach.”
 That is, they function and live by it as a cohesive team.
 With the effects of increased productivity and more engaged employees, the following examples speak to the value of the mission-first mindset:

-Based in San Diego, ResMed is a world-leading health device company with more than 5 million cloud-connected devices for daily remote patient monitoring, specifically developing award-winning devices and software solutions that help treat and manage sleep apnea, chronic obstructive pulmonary disease and other respiratory conditions.
+ResMed is a leading health technology company with more than 5 million cloud-connected devices for daily remote patient monitoring.
+The company develops award-winning devices and software solutions that help treat and manage sleep apnea, chronic obstructive pulmonary disease, and other respiratory conditions.

-Hinting at the significance (meaning) of their products, ResMed believes “That every breath is an opportunity to make a positive change in people’s lives.
+Hinting at the significance of their products, ResMed believes, “That every breath is an opportunity to make a positive change in people’s lives.
 We’ve been helping change lives since 1989, and our logo embodies this guiding philosophy.”
-Of course, a belief requires supporting action in order to compel people to take notice and potentially see — and feel — meaning.
-This is done with intention and clarity through leading with the following mission:
+Of course, a belief requires supporting action to compel people to take notice and potentially see — and feel — meaning.

-Another flourishing San Diego-based company leading with a mission-first mindset is Illumina.
+Illumina is another flourishing San Diego-based company leading with a mission-first mindset.
 Focused on “improving human health by unlocking the power of the genome” (Illumina’s mission statement), the company cultivates purpose by clearly educating employees on where they fit and how they drive success.
-Emphasizing urgency, Illumina employees understand that the projects and products they work on bring meaning to the lives of others on a daily basis.
+Emphasizing urgency, Illumina employees understand that the projects and products they work on bring meaning to the lives of others.
 As Illumina puts it, “We know our work matters.
 We understand that every day — every minute — is important.
 There’s urgency to our mission because today’s discoveries have the potential to help tomorrow’s patients.”

-Ultimately, by “unlocking the genome” and leading with a mission-first mindset, Illumina motivates employees to feel excited, optimistic about doing meaningful work, arriving and leaving every day with a clear understanding of their purpose not only in the office but also in their daily life.
+Ultimately, by “unlocking the genome” and choosing to lead with purpose, Illumina motivates employees to feel excited, optimistic about doing meaningful work, arriving and leaving every day with a clear understanding of their purpose not only in the office but also in their daily life.